Art for One Drop — Specialty Microsite & Digital Campaign

 Overview

-Art for One Drop is a philanthropic initiative in partnership with Phillips, raising funds to support clean water access across the
+Art for One Drop is a philanthropic initiative in partnership with Phillips, raising funds to support clean water access across the globe.
+For the 2018 New York charity auction, I designed a dedicated microsite and full digital campaign, including:

 A specialty sale page microsite